coderefinery/social-coding/content/sharing-data.md

 ---

-## Licensing of dataset and databases
+## Licensing of datasets and databases

 - The EU has a [database directive](https://en.wikipedia.org/wiki/Database_Directive) which restricts data mining on databases.